uwplse/szalinski/README.md

 Here we provide instructions on how to install Szalinski, run it, and change the rules and features of the Caddy language.
+If you are interested to use Szalinski, please reach out to us!

 ## Setup instructions